 Important Tests and Risks

 Patients taking Cytoxan should have their blood and urine tested regularly (usually every two weeks to every month) to make sure that the medicine isn’t affecting blood counts or harming the bladder.
-Patients that are receiving Cytoxan by IV should get a personal schedule for blood tests from their doctor.
+Patients that are receiving Cytoxan by intravenous infusion should get a personal schedule for blood tests from their doctor.

 Patients taking Cytoxan are advised to drink lots of water (8 to 10 glasses per day) to help reduce the risk of side effects to the bladder.